-It is so easy to re-create this beloved side dish from Red Lobster.
+It is so easy to re-create this beloved side dish from Red Lobster – just as I recreated the Red Lobster Brussel sprouts recipe.
 I love how warm and savory and cheesy they are.
 And to be honest- I think Cheddar Bay Biscuits are what the restaurant is known for!
 I defintiely want to make sure I get filled up with them anytime I go out to eat.
 But I am loving our copycat recipe, too.

 It really is so easy to make this delicious side treat.
 It doesn’t take a lot of prep time and you’ll need common household ingredients that you most likely already have on hand!

 Why are Red Lobster Cheddar Bay Biscuits so good?

 Cheddar Bay Biscuits are a cheesy, buttery biscuit that they serve at Red Lobster.
 They are so popular because they are usually served piping hot and dripping in delicious cheese, butter and garlic.
 Which makes them taste even better and why so many people keep going back for more.